montymi/ClearDocs/README.md

 The Open Source Software (OSS) community is the backbone of countless businesses around the world, with more than 50% of Fortune 500 companies relying on it in their workflow.
 That number is set to grow as more open source projects advance and gain traction in the work force, but this will only happen with consistent feature implementation.
 Increased demand in new features is difficult to match without a subsequent increase in developers.
 In a study done by Ravi Sen, Siddhartha S. Singh, and Sharad Borle, it was found that "an increase in the number of developers by 10 leads to a 5.65% increase in the average number of subscribers."
 As evident by the statistic, there is a direct correlation to the number of workers on a project and the number of users/subscribers to the service that is being created.

 This would lead you to believe that the OSS community should be doing everything in its power to lower the projects barrier of entry and welcome edits and suggestions from the community, which is the main goal of OSS.
 However, not only is this not a priority, but structural documentation is usually omitted altogether, with only 5.4% of 2000 projects investigated in a 2014 study having any sort of architectural documentation.
+Many open source projects have already grown to enormous proportions, but it isn't difficult to say that if a higher percentage of projets put an emphasis on software architecture documentation, the community and countless other lesser-known projects would be thriving.

 Documentation must serve to guide a user or possible developer through the project's intended use case as well as the current workflow and future plans.
 It isn't enough to just have a brief explanation of the project and an installation guide with a few use case examples.
 Outside developers must be able to quickly navigate the source code and pick up on the tasks that are waiting to be completed.
 Users should have a sense of the future plans for the project as well as a clear means of communicating with the current developers.